Gate Set Tomography: Analyzing GST estimates

 \section{Analyzing GST estimates}

 We now turn from describing the GST protocols to interpreting their output.
 GST is a characterization protocol, and its purpose is not just to provide overall performance estimation (like benchmarking) but to reveal \emph{how} an as-built component (e.g., gate or gate set) differs from its ideal.
 This requires nontrivial analysis.
 In this section, we give several ways to analyze or post-process the results of a GST experiment.
+We will assume throughout that the GST optimization successfully finds a global optimum, i.e., it doesn't get stuck at a local maximum.
+This assumption is motivated by the experiment design and iterative optimizaiton algorithm given in previous sections, as well as by our experience.
 We first discuss how to assess the validity of the GST estimate (Section \ref{sec:GoodnessOfFit}).
 If a GST estimate is valid, it may be helpful to gauge-optimize the estimate in order to compute common gauge-dependent metrics like process fidelity or diamond-distance (Section \ref{sec:GaugeOpt}).
 Finally, we describe how to put error bars on quantities derived from a GST estimate (Section \ref{sec:ErrorBars}).